Countries Covered: Denmark, France, Germany, Netherlands, Russia, Sweden, Switzerland, Turkey, UK

 - What are the top local secondhand E-Commerce players in Europe as of 2021?

 - What did the players in Europe do to win customers as the demand accelerated during COVID-19?

 - Which top 5 online platforms are used for secondhand shopping in Sweden?

-Secondhand E-Commerce players flourish on the European market amid COVID-19
+E-Commerce players see new opportunities in the online secondhand market amid COVID-19